Japanese submarine I-56 (1943): First kaiten mission

 The ammunition ship USS Mount Hood had exploded catastrophically at Manus for unknown reasons on 10 November 1944, and the Japanese propagandist Tokyo Rose had claimed in a radio broadcast that a Japanese midget submarine had sunk her.
-As a result, the Allies had stepped up their antisubmarine patrols around Manus, and on 10 January 1945 I-56 began to experience the increased patrolling when Allied antisubmarine forces sighted her 60 nmi west of Manus while was attempting to get a fix on her position and pursued her for an hour before she broke contact.
+As a result, the Allies had stepped up their antisubmarine patrols around Manus, and on 10 January 1945 I-56 began to experience the increased patrolling when Allied antisubmarine forces sighted her 60 nmi west of Manus while she was attempting to get a fix on her position and pursued her for an hour before she broke contact.

 On 11 January 1945, I-56 surfaced 50 nmi north of Seeadler Harbor at 23:00 to charge her batteries in preparation for a run in on the surface to launch her kaitens for the scheduled 12 January 1945 attack.
 When she was 35 nmi north of the harbor, her radar detector detected an approaching Allied aircraft.
 I-56 dived, and shortly thereafter her sonar operator heard several ships searching the area for her.
 Her commanding officer decided to postpone the attack, and I-56 retired to the north.

 After dark on 12 January 1945, I-56 surfaced 60 nmi north of Seeadler Harbor and began another run in on the surface.
 When she was still 40 nmi out, her radar detector detected an Allied aircraft, and five minutes later she spotted an Allied ship on her radar and her radio operator reported hearing an Allied transmission in English ordering the launch of more aircraft.
 I-56 flooded down to reduce her silhouette and continued her approach.
 An Allied antisubmarine aircraft eventually attacked her, and she submerged at 02:30 on 13 January 1945.
 After her sound operator heard the propeller noises of several ships ahead, she again aborted her attack and withdrew.

 On the evening of 13 January 1945, the 6th Fleet ordered I-56 to make one last attempt to launch her kaitens and then return to Japan.
 She began another approach to Manus.
 She was 55 nmi west of Manus at 03:10 on 14 January 1945 when an Allied antisubmarine aircraft attacked her, and she again aborted her kaiten attack.
 On 18 January 1945, she received orders to return to Japan with all four of her kaitens aboard so that the ability of kaitens to withstand lengthy sea voyages could be evaluated.
-On 3 February 1945 she reached Otsujima, where she disembarked her four kaitens and their pilots.
+On 3 February 1945, she reached Otsujima, where she disembarked her four kaitens and their pilots.
 She then continued on to Kure.